rsarai/lsm_tree/README.md

 ## Writes
 - Updates and inserts are treated in the same way
 - Deletes are also performed in the same way as updates (first added to buffer), but with a special marker, which denotes this record as "deleted".
+- When the memtable fills the sorted data is flushed to a new file on disk.
+This process repeats as more and more writes come in.

 ## Merging
 - The merge process takes as input a set of sorted files and creates as output a new set of sorted files non-overlapping in key range, called a run
 - The current level has reached its threshold size, therefore its contents needs to be pushed to larger levels as part of the merge process to clear more space at the current level.
 - A new run is being moved into the current level which has already reached its allowed threshold of runs, and therefore any run being merged into the current level cannot simply be added, rather it must be merged with a run that is already at the current level in order to abide under the threshold.
 In this fashion, it is possible for a merge to cause a cascade of further merges through the larger levels that follow.
 - When data are sort-merged, deletes and updates are performed, keeping only the newest values when there are entries that modify the same key.
+- The merging first tries to merge the content from memory into the most recent segment, when the filling block is packed it then moves to a new free area on disk
+    - "When the growing C0 tree first reaches its threshold size, a leftmost sequence of entries is deleted from the C0 tree (this should be done in an efficient batch manner rather than one entry at a time) and reorganized into a C1 tree leaf node packed 100% full."
+    - Successive multi-page blocks of the C1 tree leaf level in ever increasing key-sequence order are written out to disk to keep the C0 tree threshold size from exceeding its threshold.

 ## Reads
 - Reads happen first at L0 and are propagate to the levels